-The Spring 2024 Session will kick off on April 5, 2024, and run for 12 weeks.
+The Spring 2024 Session kicked off on April 5, 2024, and will run for 12 weeks.
 Walkers must register to participate in each Spring and Fall Session.

 Please contact CMT with questions at info@cmt-stl.org.